59A7D41EB44EABC4F2C2B68D88211BF4 UAE INSIDER - BUSINESS | LAW | CAREERS | INVESTMENT

 Disclaimer:

 This document provides a general overview and should not be construed as legal advice.
-Employers and employees are advised to seek professional legal counsel to ensure compliance with the New Labour Law and any subsequent amendments. #LegalAdvice #ComplianceUAE
+Given the 2024-2026 updates and the steep increase in penalties (up to Dh1M), employers and employees are strongly advised to seek professional legal counsel. #LegalAdvice #UAEBusiness

 Tuesday, March 11, 2025